onthebusiness/harelang.org/content/tutorials/introduction.md

       used for the loop condition.

-      Any of these elements may be omitted, such as the binding in this code sample, which allows us to access the loop item (i) outside of the loop.
+      Any of these elements may be omitted, such as the binding in this code sample, which allows us to access the loop item ("i") outside of the loop.
       A loop which never terminates may be written like so:

       ```hare